dinger1986/unifi-captive-portal/README.md

 tos | Terms of Service.
 I am not a lawyer, the sample TOS provided is in no way legally binding nor implied valid.
-Please consult legal advice for what to put here. minutes | Amount of time to register user for redirect_url | URL to redirect users to if they do not provide one to the controller dynamo_table_name | Name of your DynamoDB table to store the collected email addresses
+Please consult legal advice for what to put here. minutes | Amount of time to register user for redirect_url | URL to redirect users to if they do not provide one to the controller

 ## Building